 At the age of 19, in early 1898, Mattie married a cousin, 25-year-old Marcellus "Marcell" Hartzell Sr. (1873-1966), son of John and Martha (Whipkey) Hartzell -- grandson of Jonas and Anna (Whipkey) Hartzell -- and great-grandson of George and Mary (Younkin) Hartzell.

-They had a dozen children -- John Ray Hartzell, Harley L. Hartzell, Robert Hartzell, James Hartzell, Ralph Hartzell, Raymond Hartzell, Barney "Jack" Hartzell, Martha Agnes Gray, Marcellus "Tuck" Hartzell Jr., Marvin Hartzell, Donley Hartzell and Thomas Hartzell.
+They bore together a dozen children -- John Ray Hartzell, Harley L. Hartzell, Robert Hartzell, James Hartzell, Ralph Hartzell, Raymond Hartzell, Barney "Jack" Hartzell, Martha Agnes Gray, Marcellus "Tuck" Hartzell Jr., Marvin Hartzell, Donley Hartzell and Thomas Hartzell.

 \When the federal census enumeration was made in 1900, Marcell, Mattie and one-year-old son "Johnny R." resided on a farm in Center Township, Greene County.
 Their son Harley was born that year in the town of Graysville.